 In Worthy, we are constantly witnessing beautiful luxury brand diamond jewelry come and go.
-While our professional buyers know that the value of a ring resides in the stone, Tiffany pieces generally have a higher resale value and often times are sold at a higher price than similar non-branded items.
+While our professional buyers know that the value of a ring resides in the stone, Tiffany diamond engagement rings generally have a higher resale value and often times are sold at a higher price than similar non-branded items.

 It is well known that what matters the most for a diamond ring’s value are the stone’s attributes: carat, cut, color and clarity.
 But if we compare some of the classic 6 prong round cut solitaire engagement rings auctioned at Worthy, we will find out how much value a brand name can add.